 You will have noticed that our choice of the best budget mountain bikes is mostly hardtails rather than full-suspension bikes.
 The reason being is that if you are working to a tighter budget you will often find that brands make critical compromises to the spec of a bike in order to cover the additional costs of development, suspension system hardware and shock.

-That said there are some brands, like the Marin and Vitus featured above, which manage to add front and rear suspension without sacrificing the overall performance of the bikes.
-Neither feature a dropper post though and components will generally be of a lower quality than a hardtail of the same price.
+That said, there are some brands, like the Marin and Vitus featured above, which manage to add front and rear suspension without sacrificing the overall performance of the bikes.
+Neither feature a dropper post though, and components will generally be of a lower quality than a hardtail of the same price.

 It goes without saying, but buying the best possible helmet you can afford is an absolute must before you even thing about hitting the trails.

-Getting pedals with your new bike isn't always a certain either, and due to them being a vital contact point getting the right ones is crucial.
+Getting pedals with your new bike isn't always a certain either, and due to them being a vital contact point, getting the right ones is crucial.
 If you're a new rider looking to hone your skills, or a seasoned rider who values playing in the woods then the best flat pedals are what you need.
-But if XC is your vibe and maximum efficiency is a priority, the best clipless pedals are will deliver.
+But if XC is your vibe and maximum efficiency is a priority, the best clipless pedals are what will deliver.

 Some general spares like a chain link, small chai tool and tube and pump are great thing to carry on any ride too.